 The Board considered its obligation to assess the viability of the Company over a period longer than the twelve months from the date of approval of the financial statements required by the 'going concern' basis of accounting.
-The Board concluded that a period of five years was appropriate for this review.

 The Board considers the Company, with no fixed life, to be a long term investment vehicle but, for the purposes of this viability statement, has decided that a period of five years is an appropriate period over which to report.
 The Board considers that this period reflects a balance between looking out over a long term horizon and the inherent uncertainties of looking out further than five years.